-Measurements taken on June 4th confirmed that the harmonic mitigation equipment was very effective in addressing the power quality concerns.
+Measurements taken after installation of the harmonic mitigating equipment confirmed their effectiveness in addressing the power quality concerns.
 As predicted in the original report, neutral current was reduced by over 70%, neutral-ground voltage was reduced to nearly 1V, and current distortion was significantly reduced at the secondary of transformer ETV2 (from 79.9% to 21.4%).